-The Grants in Public Scholarship support mutually beneficial projects between Rackham students and a broad spectrum of civic organizations, cultural institutions, government agencies, K-12 schools, and community groups.
-Such projects are collaboratively-designed and result in products that advance new knowledge, enrich civic life, or address a pressing social issue.
+The Grants in Public Scholarship support mutually beneficial projects between Rackham students and a broad spectrum of community partner organizations.
+These have included civic organizations, cultural institutions, government agencies, K-12 schools, and community groups.
+Grant projects are collaboratively-designed and result in products that advance new knowledge, enrich civic life, or address a pressing social issue.

 - Providing resources, networking, and training opportunities to increase the depth and impact of graduate student engagement in public scholarship

 - Promoting the creation and dissemination of public goods and scholarly knowledge

 - Providing professional development opportunities for graduate students interested in publicly-engaged careers both inside and outside the academy